 On the other hand, maybe some things are better left unknown.
 I used to think that people who didn’t want to know were naive.
 But maybe they’re on to something.
 Recently, I came across an interesting quote on a cartoon by David Sipress: “My desire to be well-informed is at odds with my desire to remain sane”.
 I was both surprised and sad at how much I recognized myself in it.

-And you?
 What are your thoughts on curiosity?

 Hummus with Cilantro Oil & Toasted Pine Nuts